storj-archived/tardigrade.io/content/home/halfPrice/listItem2.md

 ---
-title: "half"
+title: "fraction"
-content: "Half the Price"
+content: "A Fraction of the Cost"
 class: "why-item"
-weight: 2
+weight: 3
 ---